-Lawsuits filed this week against one of the nation’s largest student loan servicers by the federal government’s consumer watchdog and two states highlight the importance of knowing your options for repaying student loan debt.
+Lawsuits filed against one of the nation’s largest student loan servicers by the federal government’s consumer watchdog and two states highlight the importance of knowing your options for repaying student loan debt.

 The Consumer Financial Protection Bureau says borrowers who were struggling to make their monthly payments needlessly paid billions in interest charges because Navient customer service representatives encouraged them to postpone payments through forbearance, when they could have enrolled in income-driven repayment plans that would have provided less costly relief.